 What Are Common Pitfalls in SERP API Integration?

-Common pitfalls in SERP API integration include neglecting thorough error handling, underestimating dynamic changes to SERP layouts, failing to account for fluctuating rate limits, and not adequately validating the extracted data.
-These oversights can lead to frequent system failures, up to 30% data loss, or the delivery of inaccurate information, significantly impacting downstream applications.
+Common pitfalls in SERP API integration include neglecting thorough error handling, underestimating dynamic changes to SERP layouts, failing to account for plan and workload constraints, and not adequately validating the extracted data.
+These oversights can lead to system failures or inaccurate information that affects downstream applications.

 After years of battling various APIs in production, I’ve identified some recurring traps that developers (and even seasoned teams) fall into: